jlgerber/cpp_happy_fun_time/session_02/session02.md

 * float
 * double

-for each of the int types , there exists an unsigned type, which does not allow for negative numbers.
+For each of the int types , there exists an unsigned type, which does not allow for negative numbers.

-short, int,  int, long, and long long all belong to the family of integers.
+short int, int, long, and long long all belong to the family of integers.
 They differ in terms of the range of integers which they represent/can hold.
 They can each be spelled explicitly (ie short int, long int)

 float, double belong to the family of real numbers.
 They too differ in terms of the range that each can hold.